 Recent amendments to the Patent Act created three key changes.
 First, in an effort to reduce the prosecution of a large number of patent claims, the Patent Office now charges excess fees for filing more than 20 patent claims.
 These fees are calculated and payable when examination is requested and calculated again when the final fee is paid (i.e., when the patent application is allowed).
 The calculation of excess claim fees is based on the greatest number of claims that are pending in the patent application at any time between the date examination is requested and the date the final fee is paid.
-Second, in an effort to streamline the patent prosecution process, the Patent Office may now grant a Conditional Notice of Allowance for patent applications that only require minor defects to be resolved before the patent is granted.
+Second, in an effort to streamline the patent applications that only require minor defects to be resolved before the patent is granted.
 Lastly, an applicant may file a request for continued examination and pay a prescribed fee after a Notice of Allowance or Conditional Notice of Allowance is granted in order to make additional amendments to a granted patent, which includes adding patent claims or correcting errors.